SCLIFFORD78/ict_sclifford/README.md

 The App is a basic search app for spotify and also allows editing of User playlists and creating playlists

+the app was built from the following link https://levelup.gitconnected.com/how-to-create-a-spotify-music-search-app-in-react-1d71c8007e45

  + Loades top 20 Albums on home page
  + displays user playlists